isabella232/livefyre.en/help/c_reviews_app/c_creating_reviews.md

 Reviews APIs are available to allow you to display average user rating and rating breakdown information and user reviews activity on other sections across your site.
 [ Ratings and Reviews ](http://livefyre-devhub-production.herokuapp.com/developers/api-reference/#ratings-reviews)
+* ** **[!UICONTROL  Bootstrap API Endpoint]** ** The [ Bootstrap API Endpoint ](http://livefyre-devhub-production.herokuapp.com/developers/api-reference/#bootstrap-api-endpoint) allows your review to be read by search engines like Google so that the content and keywords can improve your search engine optimization.
+* ** **[!UICONTROL  Average User Ratings]** ** The [ Average User Ratings ](http://livefyre-devhub-production.herokuapp.com/developers/api-reference/#average-user-ratings) API retrieves the average user rating for one or more Reviews Collections, allowing you to create a visualization of this information on an index page or add to a search index page.
+* ** **[!UICONTROL  Ratings Breakdown]** ** The [ Ratings Breakdown ](http://livefyre-devhub-production.herokuapp.com/developers/api-reference/#ratings-breakdown) API retrieves a breakdown of all ratings for a specific Reviews Collection and allows you to create a visualization that displays the number of reviews that are associated with each star rating.
+* ** **[!UICONTROL  User Reviews]** ** The [ User Reviews ](http://livefyre-devhub-production.herokuapp.com/developers/api-reference/#user-reviews) API retrieves the most recent reviews for a specific user.
+This activity can be used to display a user’s reviews on their public profile page.